 Working abroad can often be a fantastic opportunity.
 The chance to explore new parts of the world and develop your career at the same time is one that more and more people are seizing.
-Meeting new people, learning a new language and culture and of course, a better salary, are just some of the benefits of working outside the U.K.
+Meeting new people, learning a new language, embracing a new culture and of course, earning a better salary, are just some of the benefits of working outside the U.K.

 Depending on who you work for, your working routine abroad may be little changed from what it was in the U.K. The majority of expats work as diplomats or for U.K./U.S. owned companies, meaning you will be working predominantly in English and with other British employees.